Dikshuy/SMARTS-lite/README.md

 tail -f sample.txt
 ```
+### Note
+You can shut down this Envision process by running `pkill -f -9 ultra` (notice that `ps -ef | grep ultra` will output the Envision process that you started with the command `./ultra/env/envision_base.sh`).
+But if you kill this Envision process, you will have to rerun `./ultra/env/envision_base.sh` if you want to be able to visualize the training through Envision again.

 #### General
 In many cases additinal run logs are located at '~/.smarts'.
 These can sometimes be helpful.